tcltk/tcllib/modules/snit/README.txt

     $obj foo bar     ;# This is the first way
     $obj {foo bar}   ;# This is the second way

-  In Snit 2.0, the second way no longer works.
+  In Snit 2.1, the second way no longer works.

 * In Snit 1.x and earlier, [$obj info methods] and [$obj info typemethods] returned a complete list of all known hierarchical methods.
 In the example just above, for example, the list returned by [$obj info methods] would include "foo bar".
-In Snit 2.0, only the first word of a hierarchical method name is returned, [$obj info methods] would include "foo" but not "foo bar".
+In Snit 2.1, only the first word of a hierarchical method name is returned, [$obj info methods] would include "foo" but not "foo bar".

+* Because a type's code (methods, type methods, etc.) can now call commands from the type's parent namespace without qualifying or importing them, this means that all commands defined in the parent namespace are visible--and can shadow commands defined in the global namespace, including the standard Tcl commands.
+  There was a case in Tcllib where the Snit type ::tie::std::file contained a bug with Snit 2.1 because the type's own name shadowed the standard [file] command in the type's own code.

 Changes in V1.2
 --------------------------------------------------------------------